VladM7/virustotal_scanner/README.md

 ### Installing

+You can get your API key at [virustotal.com/gui/my-apikey](https://www.virustotal.com/gui/my-apikey).
+A VirusTotal account is needed.
 To store the API key you will need to create the `.env` file in the root directory of the project with the following content:

 ```env
 API_KEY=<your_api_key>